Jet2holidays: Operations

-Jet2Villas provides self-catering villas and apartments across Jet2holidays destinations on a similar basis, while Jet2CityBreaks provides ABTA and ATOL-protected holidays with accommodation, baggage and flights to 37 destinations, including a seasonal service to New York, its sole transatlantic route.
+Jet2Villas provides self-catering villas and apartments across Jet2holidays destinations on a similar basis, while Jet2CityBreaks provides ABTA and ATOL-protected holidays with accommodation, baggage and flights to 37 destinations.

 Jet2holidays sells its products through both its website and independent travel agents.
 In 2010, TUI Group and Thomas Cook offered Jet2holidays deals through their own travel agent networks.
 As Jet2holidays grew to become the third-largest tour operator in the UK, both competitors ended these arrangements in 2017.

 By January 2019, Jet2holidays was partnered with 1,000 travel agents, which were accountable for 25% of its overall bookings.